masaun/ZK-health-records-sharing-marketplace/README.md

 - For a Health Data Provider (i.e. patient, wearable device holder like Apple Watch holder), ~.
 - For a Medical Researcher, ~.

 This is the ZK (Zero-Knowledge) based Health Records/Data Sharing Marketplace, which is built on top of Noir and zkVerify.

-Marketplace where buy/sell a Health data between the following 2 actors:
+In the Marketplace where buy/sell a Health records/data, there are the following 2 actors:
-- Seller: Health Data Provider
+- Seller: Health Data Provider (i.e. patient, wearable device holder like Apple Watch holder)
 - Buyer: Medical Researcher

 The advantage for a seller is that: